finerbrighterlighter/myanmar_covid19/README.md

  added total cases and daily new case bar graphs

 As of 08/04/2020,
-after 3 patients passed away, mortality line graph is added
+after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart is added